 symbolic/allegorical (figuring out what each story, character, and event represents),

 literary (using the literary forms, word choices, editing work, main themes or narratives, etc., to understand what was written),

 rational (thinking it through using logic and deductive techniques).

 Nearly all Bible students use most exegetical methods in their own way at some time, even if they don't know that they do.
 All of them are often helpful, sometimes not at all helpful, and occasionally downright deceptive.
 It's best to see all exegetical methods as tools for the Bible student to use prayerfully, rather than as rules to follow or conclusions ('scholarly consensus') that one must accept.
 There are many angles and facets to most passages of Scripture, and the different ways to exegete the text can help you get at more of them.
 What other passages of Scripture say is not the only relevant thing.
 What is true about the world around any section of Scripture also affects what is meant by that section of Scripture.
 Just for examples: the behavior of Babylon and the characteristics of the rule of Nebuchadrezzar, known to historians, are relevant to the fall and exile of the Kingdom of Judah.
 And, everything that happens in the Gospels must be held in the context of the Roman Empire's rule over the region.

 If you aren't doing some kind of exegesis, you are not finding out what the writings themselves are saying.
 But what good is knowing eternal truth if it doesn't matter to the way you live?
 Thus, exegesis is just one important step in studying the Bible; there also needs to be hermeneutics (see below).

-You can also check the dictionary.
+You can also look up how to define exegesis in the dictionary.